mtrevisan/HunLinter/README.md

 <a name="how-to-extension"></a>
 ### Create an extension
-In order to create an extension (eg. for LibreOffice, or for Mozilla products) you have to use the option `File|Create package`.
+In order to create an extension (e.g. for LibreOffice, or for Mozilla products) you have to use the option `File|Create package`.
 This will package the directory in which the `.aff/.dic` resides into a zip file.
 All there is to do afterwards is to rename the extensions into `.oxt` (LibreOffice), or `.xpi` (Mozilla).

 Remember that the package will have the same name of the directory, but the directory itself is not included, just the content is.